kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 ### Project Enablement and Rollback

 #### How can this project be enabled or disabled in a live cluster?
-Please describe any downtime required of the control plane or nodes.
+Please describe any downtime required of the control plane or nodes

 Users can set the replica count to 0 in the Kubeflow projects deployment.
 Existing AI workloads should not be impacted since it won’t be reconciled by controllers.